IND-CPA Security Objective in Cryptography

 "A secure encryption scheme must make ciphertexts appear statistically random, revealing no patterns or relationships to plaintexts."

-- Ciphertexts should be computationally indistinguishable from random noise.
+- Ciphertexts should be computationally indistinguishable from random noise

-- Attackers cannot derive plaintext information by analyzing ciphertext distributions.
+- Attackers cannot derive plaintext information by analyzing ciphertext distributions

 - Example: Encrypting

-"YES"and"NO"should produce outputs that look equally random.
+"YES"and"NO"should produce outputs that look equally random

-Chosen-Plaintext Attack (CPA) Resistance
+Chosen-Plaintext Attack Resistance

 - The attacker can:

-- Observe the resulting ciphertexts.
+- Observe the resulting ciphertexts

 Probabilistic Encryption

-- Introduces randomness during encryption (e.g., initialization vectors, salts).
+- Introduces randomness during encryption (e.g., initialization vectors, salts)

 - Ensures identical plaintexts encrypt to different ciphertexts: